shivannis/xandr-docs-public/xandr-docs/articles/invest/single-credential-login-and-multi-factor-authentication-faq.md

 ## How can a user switch out the MFA app they are using for a different one?

 Product Support can reset the users MFA account via the single credential login tool.
-The user will be prompted to setup their MFA account again the next time they successfully sign in to a Xandr Digital Platform application with their username and password.
+The user will be prompted to setup their MFA account again the next time they successfully sign in to a Microsoft Advertising Digital Platform application with their username and password.

 ## Related topic